-Another advantage of rice flour is it has the perfect amount of starchiness is to bind the ingredients smoothly.
+Another advantage of rice flour is that it has the perfect amount of starch to smoothly bind the ingredients.

-Now, there are several varieties of rice flour like regular rice flour, sweet rice flour, and the other one that we recommend – brown rice flour.
+Now, there are several rice flour varieties like regular rice flour, sweet rice flour, and the other one that we recommend – brown rice flour.

 Brown rice flour is the healthiest of them all and contains the highest nutrients.

 It is packed with protein and fiber that reduces blood sugar levels and body weight.

 Thank you for reading!
 We hope that your dog will enjoy this easy and delicious hypoallergenic dog treat recipe as good as mine.

 Frequently Asked Questions